sdvdxl/influxdb.com/content/blog/2015/09/17/using_telegraf_to_send_metrics_to_influxdb_and_kafka.md

 > [cpu="cpu-total"] cpu_busy value=12.15
 ```

-We are now ready to run telegraf on our system, it will begin sending it's
+We are now ready to run telegraf on our system, it will begin sending its
 measurements to the configured InfluxDB server & Kafka brokers, using the
 automatic `host` tag and any tags configured in the toml file